22008642/19CS301-Module7/README.md

 ### Output:
 ![image](https://github.com/user-attachments/assets/c4d6416f-d333-49c1-9dd5-0f774cdabb03)

+### Result:
-###Result: Thus, the given program is implemented and executed successfully.
+Thus, the given program is implemented and executed successfully.

-EX: 7.3 TAYLOR SERIES
+EX: 7c TAYLOR SERIES

+### Aim:
-###Aim: To python program to evaluate the series using recursion by collecting the x and n values from the user.
+To python program to evaluate the series using recursion by collecting the x and n values from the user.
 ### ALGORITHM:
 STEP 1: Start.